deepmodeling/deepmd-kit/doc/data/system.md

 # System

 DeePMD-kit takes a **system** as data structure.
 A snapshot of a system is called a **frame**.
 A system may contain multiple frames with the same atom types and numbers, i.e. the same formula (like `H2O`).
-To contains data with different formula, one need to divide data into multiple systems.
+To contains data with different formula, one usually need to divide data into multiple systems, which may sometimes result in sparse-frame systems.
+See a [new system format](../model/train-se-atten.md#data-format) to further combine different systems with the same atom numbers, when training with descriptor `se_atten`.

 A system should contain system properties, input frame properties, and labeled frame properties.
 The system property contains the following property: